churine/z2-stuff/README.md

 # z2-stuff
 mostly character hacks to be usable both for rando and playing the game
 the changes are tile and palette data only, to make it the most compatible
+(some of the sprites were added to the randomizer later on, though missing extra features)

 Link (FDS) - W A I T
 Stalfos - the no-rando version changes two small things but otherwise is the same